mclaughlinliam3/NetTracer3D/source/installation.rst

 * Operating System: Windows 10/11, macOS 10.15+, or Linux (Ubuntu 20.04+ recommended)
 * CPU: Multi-core processor (4+ cores recommended)
 * RAM: Minimum 8GB (16GB+ recommended for larger images.
-For very large images such as lightsheet data, you would even want a workstation with 128+, for example)
+For very large images such as lightsheet data, you would even want a workstation with 128+, for example, or downsample the data accordingly)
 * GPU: NVIDIA dedicated GPU (Optional)
-* Storage: 1GB for installation, additional space for captured data
+* Storage: ~7GB for installation (at least, that's how big the compiled version's dependencies get), additional space for captured data
 * Python: 3.11

 Installing NetTracer3D